Skip to content

 Why AI is exploding in the trades right now

-The reason it took off so fast: the tools got genuinely good, and they’re free.
+The reason it took off so fast: the tools got good, and they’re free.
 There’s no software to install, no training course, and no monthly contract required to get started.
 You open a browser, type what you need, and get a useful answer back.
 That simplicity is what changed everything.

 The honest truth about AI tools: AI is brilliant at drafting, summarising, and structuring text.
 It is rubbish at precise measurements, complex calculations involving real site conditions, and anything requiring physical judgement.
 Use it to save time on paperwork, not to replace your expertise.